Movatterモバイル変換

 The Philadelphia skyline from the South Street Bridge, January 2020

 As of 2023[update], the Philadelphia metropolitan area had agross metropolitan product of US$557.6 billion and is home to 13Fortune 500 corporate headquarters.
 Metropolitan Philadelphia ranks as one of the nation's Big Fiveventure capital hubs, facilitated by its proximity to both thefinancial ecosystems of New York City and the regulatory environment of Washington, D.C.
-Metropolitan Philadelphia is also abiotechnology hub.
+Metropolitan Philadelphia is also abiotechnology hub and has garnered the nickname "Cellicon Valley" for its central role in the development ofimmunotherapies to treat different cancers.
 ThePhiladelphia Stock Exchange, owned byNasdaq since 2008, is the nation's oldest stock exchange and a global leader inoptions trading.30th Street Station, the city's primary rail station, is thethird-busiest Amtrak hub in the nation with over 4.1 million passengers in 2023.
 The city'smultimodal transportation and logistics infrastructure includesPhiladelphia International Airport, thePhilaPort seaport, andInterstate 95, a primary component of the north–south highway system along theU.S.
 East Coast.
 (Full article...)

 Refresh with new selections below (purge)